wp-plugins/amazon-link/readme.txt

 First Release

 == Upgrade Notice ==

+= 1.5 =
+Upgrade if you are having problems with the javascript in the multinational link.

 = 1.4 =
 Upgrade to enable the metabox to allow easy insertion of the Amazon Links into Posts and Pages